hasura/graphql-engine/docs/graphql/manual/deployment/graphql-engine-flags/reference.rst

    * - ``--log-headers-from-env``
      - ``HASURA_GRAPHQL_LOG_HEADERS_FROM_ENV``
-     - If an environment variable is present in a log line, this flag indicates if it's value should be logged.
+     - If an environment variable is present in a log line, this flag indicates if its value should be logged.
 When set to false, only the name of the environment variable will be logged (default: false)

    * - ``-s, --stripes <NO_OF_STRIPES>``